gingerlee/portfolio/README.md

 ## Support and contact details

-_If you run into any issues or have questions, ideas or concerns, or you wish to make a contribution to the code, please contact me at kretschmons@gmail.com_
+_If you run into any issues or have questions, ideas or concerns, or you wish to make a contribution to the code, please contact me at kretschmons@gmail.com._

 ## Technologies Used